About Athletic Training

 Is the ATEP accredited?

-George Mason University’s Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Bachelor of Science in Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Who are the faculty in the program?

 All faculty members of the ATEP are State-Licensed and Nationally-Certified Athletic Trainers (see ATEP faculty page).
 The faculty members combine teaching excellence, clinical experience, and research expertise to provide students with a high quality professional education.
-The ATEP also provides students the unique educational opportunity to apply classroom knowledge in numerous work settings under direct supervision of Approved Clinical Instructors.
+The ATEP also provides students the unique educational opportunity to apply classroom knowledge in numerous work settings under direct supervision of preceptors.
 In addition, the adjunct faculty affiliated with the ATEP includes professionals from a variety of health care fields, including Physicians, Certified Athletic Trainers, Pharmacists, Physical Therapists, Nutritionists, and Psychologists.

 Please refer to Degree Requirements for a complete program of study.